nohli/responsive_navigation_bar/README.md

 * Optional: Change the opacity of the menu bar
 * By default shows text on selected button (and resizes all buttons), this can simply be disabled via: showActiveButtonText = false
 * Only StatelessWidgets
+* Compatible with Flutter for iOS, Android, Web and macOS
 * How to make the `BottomBar` float above the body:
 ```
 Scaffold(